 To contact Student Health Benefits, see theirpage.

-Although students register for classes with the university registrar rather than the bursar, their standing with the Office of the Bursar can affect their registration.
-An individual who has outstanding indebtedness to the university will not be allowed to register or re-register in the university, receive a transcript of record, have academic credits certified, be granted a leave of absence, or have a degree conferred.
-The university's policy prohibits the use of any current financial aid for payment of past-due charges.
+Although students enroll for classes with the university registrar rather than the bursar, their standing with the Office of the Bursar can affect their enrollment.
+An individual who has outstanding indebtedness to the university will not be allowed to enroll in classes, have academic credits certified, be granted a leave of absence, or have a degree conferred.
+The university’s policy prohibits using current-semester financial aid to pay prior-semester charges.

 “Pending credit” refers to aid that has been included in the student’s financial aid package but has not been disbursed as of the date of the e-bill.
-Pending credits for financial aid are removed from the e-bill each semester in October (for fall) and April (for spring).
+Financial aid pending credits may be removed during the semester.
 Once this happens, students must contact the appropriate financial aid office to resolve any pending items.

 Work-study awards will not be deducted from your balance.

 Frequently, aid funds such as the William D. Ford Federal Direct Loans, Federal Pell Grants, and the New York State TAP award does not arrive at Cornell until after the semester begins.
-Although “pending credits” have not actually been received by the university, they are used to reduce the amount the student must pay to be financially eligible to register.
-The amount you must pay to the bursar to satisfy your financial requirements for registration is summarized on your July and January statements.
+Although “pending credits” have not actually been received by the university, they are used to reduce the amount the student must pay.
+The amount you must pay to the bursar to satisfy your financial requirements is summarized on your ebill.

 You can pay online or by mail.
 Checks or money orders must be in United States dollars drawn on a United States bank and made payable to Cornell University.
 Postdated checks and credit cards are not accepted.